 The speaker went on to say that only by force could we dictate the kind of peace we desired.
-One would have liked five minutes to deal with the inclination of this argument. the implications of this argument.
+One would have liked five minutes to deal with the involved five of this arrangement. the implications of this argument.

 Mr. Liddell Hart could have dealt with the practical military and naval implications of this policy.